ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 }
 ```

-As you can see the definition is loaded using the `loadTextContent` function.
+As you can see, the definition is loaded using the `loadTextContent` function.
 We then use `replace` to replace the placeholder.
 The last step is to set the `serializedData` property.
-See [sample.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookAndAppInsightsFunction/exports/sample.bicep) for the full sample.
+See [sample.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/DeployAzureWorkbookAndAppInsightsFunction/load-workbook-from-file/sample.bicep) for the full sample.

 Using the same Azure CLI command as before, we can deploy the workbook using Bicep.